ways-choir-dev/ways-choir-dev.gitlhub.io/content/_index.en.md

 ### March 2023

-WAYS at Total Choral 2023
+WAYS at _Total Choral 2023_

 It was sooo phantastic!

-After the long break due to the pandemic and two concerts last year, our choir finally took part again in the choir festival "Total Choral".
+After the long break due to the pandemic and two concerts last year, our choir finally took part again in the choir festival _Total Choral_.
 Thanks to the good organization we could fully concentrate on singing.

 The house was full, the wonderful audience quickly turned enthusiastic, and we as a choir had a lot of fun singing.
 For our choir members Sarah, Julia and Eiko it was the concert premiere with WAYS, which they mastered with flying colours.
 You are a real asset to this choir!
 In general, we are a great and colorful mix of music-loving people.
 And if I ask friends, it's exactly this enthusiasm we convey when we sing which our fans appreciate so much.